catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/assets/data_exploration/file_structure.md

 - **`01`**: Session #1 at this site/depth
 - **`.1`**: Data from unit #1 (some files have .2 for second unit)

+Characters 2-3 incremental count of recording chamber epnetration sites.
+Individual chamber sites were often sampled from on >1 recording day.
+Characters 4-5 count of recording sessions at differnet penetration depths

 **Secondary files** (e.g., v1401b.1): Same unit recorded again, typically with 'b' suffix indicating second recording session.